 Diane Nottle coaches the international students and founded the English for Journalists blog.
-She spent 35 years in daily newspapers, including 20 years as an editor at The New York Times specializing in arts and culture.
+She spent 35 years as an editor in daily newspapers, including 20 years at The New York Times specializing in arts and culture.

-She was previously an editor at The Boston Globe, The Rochester Democrat & Chronicle and The Roanoke Times and has freelanced hundreds of articles to newspapers and magazines nationwide and abroad.
+She was previously an editor at The Boston Globe, The Rochester Democrat & Chronicle, and The Roanoke Times and has freelanced hundreds of articles to newspapers and magazines nationwide and abroad.
 She has taught journalism at Jinan University in Guangzhou, China; the University of British Columbia in Vancouver; Colorado State University, and Emerson College.

 Since earning a certificate in English language teaching from the New School in 2008, she has taught English in Columbia University’s American Language Program; at the University of Lower Silesia in Wroclaw, Poland, where she is a Fulbright senior specialist this spring; and at Hunan University of Science and Technology in Xiangtan, China.